genryianchev/AnnotationServiceBuilder/README.md

 ### 5. **Caching for Performance**

 Registered classes and interfaces are cached to improve performance and reduce the overhead of repeated reflection operations.

+## Video Guide

+For a video guide on how to use AnnotationServiceBuilder, you can watch this YouTube video: [AnnotationServiceBuilder Guide](https://www.youtube.com/watch?v=kofPf606OBE).

 ## Contributing